tmy-ide/odin-recipes/README.md

+# Recipes List

+This is the first project in the foundations course of "The Odin Project".

-# odin-recipes
+# About

-This is the first project that will be created for "The Odin Project" which will test our knowledge of the basics of HTML as well as reinforce everything we've learned thus far.
-We will be creating a basic recipe webpage as our project.

-We will also be implementing the use of Git in order to build the habit of using Git and becoming more comfortable with it.
+These webpages contain a basic layout using basic HTML tags.
+The contents of the webpages, not including the homepage, contain simple instructions for creating a dish.